 Inland Empire Tobacco Securitization Authority, a blended component unit of the County, issued \$252.7 million of tobacco asset-backed bonds.
 The bonds are solely secured by pledging a portion of County Tobacco Assets made payable to the County pursuant to agreements with the State and other parties.
 The County Tobacco Assets are tobacco settlement revenues required to be paid to the State of California under the Master Settlement Agreement.
 The Agreement was entered into by participating cigarette manufacturers, 46 states, including California, and six other U.S. jurisdictions, in November 1998 in settlement of certain cigarette smoking-related litigation.
-The portion of revenues that will be used to pay the debt service are the County Tobacco Assets to the extent consisting of or relating to amounts due to the County after the first \$10.0 million has been paid to the County in each year beginning on January 1, 2021 and ending on December 31, 2020.
-Beginning on January 1, 2021 and ending on December 31, 2020.
-Beginning on January 1, 2021 and ending on December 31, 2020 for relating to amounts due to the County after the first \$11.5 million has been paid to the County in each year.
-Finally, the County Tobacco Assets to the extent consisting of or relating to amounts due to the County from and after January 1, 2027, and the County Tobacco Assets to the extent consisting of or relating to the applicable percentage of a lump sum pawment of 10.8% to the County and 85.9% to the Inland Empire Tobacco Securitization Authority for calendar year 2019.
+The portion of revenues that will be used to pay the debt service are the County Tobacco Assets to the extent consisting of or relating to amounts due to the County after the first \$10.0 million has been paid to the County in each year beginning on January 1, 2008 and ending on December 31, 2020.
+Beginning on January 1, 2021 and ending on December 31, 2026 the portion of revenues that will be used to pay the debt service are the County Tobacco Assets to the extent consisting of or relating to amounts due to the County in each year.
+Finally, the County Tobacco Assets to the extent consisting of or relating to amounts due to the County from and after January 1, 2027, and the County Tobacco Assets to the extent consisting of or relating to the applicable percentage of a lump sum payment of 10.8% to the County and 85.9% to the Inland Empire Tobacco Securitization Authority for calendar year 2019.
 During the fiscal year ended June 30, 2021, \$24.3 million was received by the Inland Empire Tobacco Securitization Authority; \$11.5 million, or 47.5 %, was distributed to the County per the above agreement, leaving \$12.8 million, or 52.5 %, of the specific tobacco settlement revenues available to be pledged (see page 173).
 The County is under no obligation to make payments of the principal or accreted value or redemption premiums, if any, or interest on the Series 2007 bonds in the event that revenues are insufficient for the payment thereof.